izihawa/summa/docs/ipfs-publish.md

 Keep in mind that for Summa launched in Docker you should use `host.docker.internal:5001` address if IPFS is launched on host

+### Creating Sample Dataset

+Follow quick-start guide for [summa](/summa/quick-start#setup)

+In the end you will have index that we will publish and view through IPFS + Web.

 ### Publish index to IPFS <a name="ipfs"></a>
 ```bash
 # Publish index to IPFS and return keys